Step One: Assemble all the Documents

 Necessary forms, photo, and fee – please make sure you have the following items BEFORE you come to your appointment:

-- Completed Passport Application Form DS-11.
+- Complete the form using the electronic passport wizard, print the form, and bring it to the interview.
 Please do not sign the form until you are at the Embassy, in front of the consular officer.

 - One passport photo – 2” x 2” (5×5 cm) against a white background and without glasses.
 There are several photo studios close to the Embassy that are familiar with our passport photo requirements.

-- The fee for a passport for a minor is US$105 and for a passport card is US$15.
+- The fee for a passport for a minor is US$115.
 We accept U.S. dollars or euros, payable in cash or by credit card.
 The fee in euros fluctuates with the exchange rate, so please contact the Consular Section at email@example.com for the current rate if you plan to pay in euros and need to know the exact amount.

 - Passports or Slovene ID cards for both parents.
 All applicants under the age of 16 must meet the requirements listed in the Law on Passport Applications for Minors.
 In most instances, this means that both parents must sign the child’s passport application.
 Both parents can come to the Embassy and sign together, in-person, or… One parent may sign in-person and the other parent may give his/her consent through a written affidavit.
 The affidavit must be notarized.